mariohernandez/component-based-development/docs/chapter-4/building-components/6-drupal-libraries.md

 With the code above, we are telling Drupal that whenever we render the Movie Card component, its library should be attached so the styles for the component can be applied.

-## Adding Javascript to KSS
+## Adding Javascript to Pattern Lab

 So far we have not written any javascript.
 The instructions below only apply when a component needs javascript.

-As explained before, Drupal libraries have no effect on KSS Node or the style-guide.
-In order for the components to make use of the javascript we've written we need to manually add the script to the style-guide.
+As explained before, Drupal libraries have no effect on Pattern Lab.
+In order for the components to make use of the javascript we've written we need to manually add the script to the style guide.

 1. In your text editor, open `nitflex_dev_theme/src/_meta/_01-foot.twig`
 2. Scroll to the very bottom of the file where you will see other Javascripts references.
-3. A good place to add your newly created script is between the **START** and **END** of c**omponent JS** comments.
+3. A good place to add your newly created script is between the **START** and **END** of **component JS** comments.

 Example of a custom script to add to the style-guide: